 Liz Kiger graduated with a Master’s Degree in Performance and Pedagogy from NYU & NYU Langone.
 She also holds two bachelor’s degrees in Music History and Performance from Goucher College.
-She has most recently performed as a vocalist in Valletto (Monteverdi’s L’incoronazione di Poppea) in Berlin, Germany, soprano soloist in Handel’s Messiah, and Juno/The Plaint (Purcell’s The Fairy Queen).
+She has most recently performed in Monteverdi: L’incoronazione di Poppea as Poppea with Brooklyn Telemann Chamber Society, and as Valetto in Berlin, Papagena (Mozart’s Die Zauberflöte), Ottavia (Monteverdi: L’incoronazione di Poppea) at Scorca Hall (National Opera Center), Susanna (Mozart: Le Nozze di Figaro) at Weill Recital Hall (Carnegie Hall), soprano soloist in Handel’s Messiah, soprano soloist in Bach’s Magnificat, & Juno/The Plaint (Purcell: The Fairy Queen).

 Liz studied violin and viola concurrently under the Benjamin Podolski school for eleven years and has performed professionally with numerous string quartets as well as youth orchestras as principle violist and principle second violin.
 She teaches violin and viola via the Schradiek and Suzuki methods and has experience working with students ages 4 – 57, via private lessons and through group classes in New York public schools.